What is Limited Liability Partnership (LLP) Registration?

 - Minors: Persons below 18 years of age cannot qualify as designated partners

-- Mentally Unsoundness: If a person is declared unsound mind by a court, with the declaration still in force
+- Mentally Unsoundness: If a person is declared of unsound mind by a court, with the declaration still in force

 Appointment of Designated Partner in LLP